donaldmstephan/farspark/README.md

 farspark supports the following methods for processing:

-* `extract` — does not perform any image transformations, but extracts a single page or frame from an indexable media as an image (for example, from a video or PDF)
+* `extract` — does not perform any image transformations, but extracts a single page or frame from an indexable media as an image (right now video and PDFs are supported.)
 * `fit` — extracts (if needed) & resizes while keeping aspect ratio to fit given size;
 * `fill` — extracts (if needed) & resizes while keeping aspect ratio to fill given size and cropping projecting parts;
 * `raw` — performs no extraction or processing but streams the media through as-is as a proxy (this can be used to simply add CORS headers.)
 Note that when `raw` is specified, you can also perform an HTTP `HEAD` request to just fetch the remote HTTP headers.